-Using a trauma-informed approach (TIA) in our services of facilitation, teaching or guidance is a practical complement to develop good practices and compassion-based work.
-A TIA starts with realizing and recognizing the prevalence of stress and trauma, and the physical, emotional, and social impact on the individual and their community, as well as in the relationship with those who help them.
-This includes person-centered practices.
-Evidence has shown that trauma is related to impaired neurodevelopment and immune systems responses, health risk behaviors, and chronic physical or behavioral health disorders.
+A trauma-informed approach begins with realizing and recognizing the prevalence of stress, trauma, and systemic oppression, and the physical, emotional, and social impact on the individual and their community, as well as in the relationship with those who help them.

 We are putting the knowledge into practice, considering that the relationship is crucial to facilitate change and because this relationship is actually a reflection of many socially constructed dynamics.

-The decision-making in trauma-informed services considers the prevalence and the impact of adversities and traumatic stress, and the power dynamics that socially could reproduce the physiological trauma responses within the relationship in helping professions.
+The decision-making process in trauma-informed services considers the prevalence and the impact of adversities and traumatic stress, and the power dynamics that socially could reproduce the physiological trauma responses within the relationship in helping professions.

 - Safety